 Seeing your debt disappear gives you that boost to keep going.
 It reminds you what you’re working toward and it can be really exciting to see yourself inch closer and closer to your goals.
-If you’re a visual person like me, check out my budget bundle.
+If you’re a visual person like me, check out my Fun Sized Budget Bundle.
 There are printouts to help you easily keep track of debt payoff and set goals too!

 The hardest part of this step is just sticking with it.
 When you want to go out to dinner with friends, but you have to turn them down, it seems like paying off debt will never end.
 As you browse everyone else’s vacation photos on Facebook, it can make you feel like giving up.
 Don’t do it.

 Baby step #2 is tough sometimes, but it is worth it.

 So how do you even begin?
 I have completely laid out Dave Ramsey’s method for paying off debt, the Debt Snowball.
 Using the Debt Snowball our family has been able to pay off 2 student loans, 1 car, 2 major medical bills, 3 credit cards and are currently finishing up our loan (that was originally a credit card.)

 Now, Dave Ramsey would never recommend digging yourself into more debt during Baby Step #2, but I want to share why we did.
 (Sort of.)